 Contact us today at (201) 880-5311 to schedule a consultation.

 When your marijuana possession charges can’t be completely dismissed, other options may exist.
 If you’re a first-time offender, you may qualify to participate in a diversionary program or Drug Court.
 This can help you avoid incarceration and allow your record to be expunged after completion of drug treatment, a probation period, and community service performance.

-If you are charged with possession of less than 50 grams of marijuana, the charge is classified as a disorderly person offense under N.J.S.A.
+If you are charged with possession of fewer than 50 grams of marijuana, the charge is classified as a disorderly person offense under N.J.S.A.
 2C:35-10(a)(4):

 If convicted, you may be required to pay a $500 “Drug Enforcement Reduction” penalty and other fees, and up to a $1,000 fine.
 A mandatory suspension of the defendant’s driver’s license is required, with the penalty ranging from six months to two years.
 Also, at the discretion of the court, a two-year probation period may be imposed, along with drug counseling, periodic urine testing, alcohol and/or psychiatric counseling, and community service.

-A person who is convicted of possessing pot in a school zone, on any property used for school purposes, or within 1,000 feet of a school property, including a school bus, is subject to additional penalties that include more jail time and heavier fines.
+A person who is convicted of marijuana possession in a school zone, on any property used for school purposes, or within 1,000 feet of school property, including a school bus, is subject to additional penalties that include more jail time and heavier fines.

-Given the serious consequences of a simple possession of marijuana conviction, you want an experienced criminal defense attorney who will vigorously fight your charges.
+Given the serious consequences of simple possession of marijuana conviction, you want experienced marijuana possession attorneys who will vigorously fight your charges.
 There are defense strategies that may prevent conviction.

 Because the district attorney must prove beyond a reasonable doubt that you were illegally in possession of marijuana, the following elements must be proven for the charges to stick: